averycrespi/yovec/docs/guide.md

 The `import` statement imports external values from YOLOL.
 Every value must be a valid number.

-Imported names must not include uppercase letters.
+Imported names must not include uppercase letters, and must be valid [YOLOL identifiers](https://wiki.starbasegame.com/index.php/YOLOL#Variables).

 Externals must be prefixed with `$` when used.

 ```
 import n